allansp84/spectralcubes/README.md

 8. [Matplotlib-1.3.1](http://matplotlib.org/)
 9. [Bob Package](https://www.idiap.ch/software/bob/)

 Except for the OpenCV, these software products are python packages that can be easily installed using pip.
 We provide a script *(install_requirements.sh)* to install these python requirements via **pip command**.
-SpectralTemporalCubes runs on Linux Operating systems, and we tested it by using Ubuntu 14.04 LTS.
+SpectralTemporalCubes runs on Linux Operating systems, and we tested it on Ubuntu 14.04 LTS.

 #### Installing our software and its dependences